Skip to main content.

 10:15–11:15 am

 All registrants will be emailed a link on Friday, October 24 to sign up for classes.
-One class per person will be offered on a first-come, first-served basis.
+Two classes per person will be offered on a first-come, first-served basis.
 If you miss online registration, you may be able to sign up in person at registration.

 Academic Classes